How Submissions Work

 - Was your reference track accessible?

 - Was the genre popular on the platform?
-You can create a new request (using another token) with improved details.
+You can create a new request with better details, or renew an eligible expired request for 1 token.

 Do submissions cost the producer anything?